tylerbcrawford/repo2txt/README.md

 - **Customizable Ignoring Mechanism**: Provides options to ignore specific file types, individual files, and directories, allowing for a tailored documentation process.
 - **Command-Line Flexibility**: Various command-line arguments are available to customize the script's output according to the user's needs.

+## Coming Soon: GUI Interface
+A graphical user interface is currently in development, which will add the following features:

+### New Features
+- **User-Friendly Interface**: Easy-to-use GUI for selecting repositories and configuring output
+- **Token Counter**: Real-time display of token counts for:
+  * Directory structure
+  * File contents
+  * Total repository size
+- **Clipboard Integration**: One-click copying of repository content
+- **Visual Progress**: Real-time progress indication for large repositories

+### Enhanced Functionality
+- File/directory selection through visual interface
+- Output format selection with preview
+- Improved filtering options
+- Status and feedback indicators

+The GUI implementation plan and technical details can be found in the `cline_docs` directory:
+- `gui_implementation_plan.md`: Detailed implementation plan
+- `gui_implementation_review.md`: Technical considerations and improvements

 ## Suggested Installation
 For ease of use, `repo2txt` can be installed via pip: